-Reading Level Credits Time Value of Money in Finance I 1.5 PL Credits
+Reading Level Time Value of Money in Finance ı

 New content and examples are distributed throughout the updated "Time Value of Money in Finance" reading.
-The reading has been streamlined to improve narrative and expand on the existing concepts.
+This reading has been streamlined to improve the narrative and expand on the existing concepts.